michaelrhodes/quec/README.md

 # Quec /ˈkyuːsi/

-A persistent, queryable Object cache built on top of Local Storage
+A persistent, queryable Object cache built on top of Local Storage.

 ## Collection